Enhance Your Career by Earning Your Doctorate Online

 The online Doctor of Health Sciences (D.H.Sc.) degree at the University of Bridgeport is a 61-credit program including core coursework, a specialized track, electives, and a graduate project or dissertation.
 There is also a one-week, on-campus residency at the end of the program.

-There are two 12-credit tracks to choose from: Health Care Clinician and Health Care Education.
+There are three 12-credit tracks to choose from: Health Care Clinician, Health Care Education, and Health Care Clinical Nutrition.
 In addition, students have the option to select 18-credits of electives.

 Core Coursework (18 credits)